Qazi Nurullah Shustari

-Sayyid Nurullah ibn Sharif al-Mar'ashi al-Shustari, commonly known as Qazi Nurullah Shushtari (1549–1610), also known as Shahid-e-Salis (third martyr) was an eminent Shia faqih (jurist) and alim (scholar) of the Mughal period.
+Sayyid Nurullah ibn Sharif al-Mar'ashi al-Shustari, commonly known as Qazi Nurullah Shushtari (قاضی نورالله شوشتری; 1549–1610), also known as Shahid-e-Salis (third martyr) was an eminent Shia faqih (jurist) and alim (scholar) of the Mughal period.
 He also have served as the Qazi-ul-Quzaa of Lahore and Agra during the reign of Akbar.

 Life

 He was born in 1549 CE (956 AH) at Shushtar, in present-day Khuzestan, south of Iran.
 He belonged to the Marashi family in Amol.
 He moved from Mashhad to India, on 1 Shawwal 992/6 October 1584.
 Although according to some accounts, the year may have been 1587.
 He was an emissary of Akbar in Kashmir obtained the first census of the areas of Mughal Empire during Akbar's reign.

 Death

 When Jahangir came to power his position within the court came under threat both from the enemies he had made while settling the disputes in Agra and Kashmir, and from Jahangir's own orthodox stance.
 Ultimately his own book Ahqaq-ul-haq was presented as evidence against him, he was declared a heretic and sentenced to death due to his religious beliefs.
 He was executed by flogging in Jumada II 1019/September 1610, at the age of 61.

 There is a famous debate shedding light on his assassination in the book Peshawar Nights.